TerraCorps & AmeriCorps

 Community Engagement Coordinator

-- Members lead educational events and projects that exhibit how sustainable land use can address inequities in public health, economic opportunity, education, and accessibility.
+- Members may lead educational events and projects that leverage sustainable land uses to address public health, economic opportunity, educational deficiencies, and accessibility.

-- Members engage partners in strategic conservation planning, food systems assessments, community resource inventory and mapping projects, and community education campaigns
+- Members may engage partners in food systems assessments, community resource inventory and mapping projects, and community education campaigns

 Sustainable Agriculture Coordinator

-- Members and their volunteers help communities restore land, build garden beds and greenhouses, access water, and harvest and distribute food to the community.
+- Members may organize volunteers help communities restore land, build garden beds and greenhouses, access water, and harvest and distribute food to the community.

 - And many other sustainable agriculture projects and activities.